 Understand your options under home foreclosure rules, how to protect yourself from scammers who peddle foreclosure rescue, and what to look for if you are considering buying a foreclosed property.

 On May 20, 2009, a new federal law was passed to protect tenants in foreclosed rental properties.
 Tenants are often the last to know that their landlord’s property is undergoing foreclosure.
-To protect tenants who find themselves in the difficult position of having to find a new home with little or no notice, a 90 day pre-eviction requirement is now the law.
-New owners, who take over a foreclosed rental dwelling after May 20th, have to follow rules established by the Protecting Tenants at Foreclosure Act, Pub.
-L. No. 111-22, § 702 (2009).
-Tenants in Foreclosed Dwellings have rights and the person who now owns your rental dwelling as a result of foreclosure must comply with the rules.
+To protect tenants who find themselves in the difficult position of having to find a new home with little or no notice, a 90-day pre-eviction requirement is now the law.
+New owners, who take over a foreclosed rental dwelling after May 20, have to follow rules established by the Protecting Tenants at Foreclosure Act (PTFA) Pub.
+L. No. 111-22 § 702 (2009.)
+The PTFA was extended by the Dodd-Frank Wall Street Reform and Consumer Protection Act until 2014.
+The PTFA extension and clarification can be found on page 830.

 How do you know if someone you talk to genuinely wants to help you prevent foreclosure or if they are setting a trap to take your money and possibly leave you homeless?
 In stressful times, it is difficult to know when someone is really saying what they mean, or just delivering empty promises.